dart-archive/www.dartlang.org/src/site/docs/tutorials/httpserver/index.markdown

 makes an exclusive connection to an IP address and a port number).
 Then the server listens for requests.
-Because of Dart's asynchronouse nature, the server can handle many requests at a single time, as follows:
+Because of Dart's asynchronous nature, the server can handle many requests at a single time, as follows: